 If the food is old, it may smell funny or have a fuzz on it.
 It my change color or consistency.
 If these things happen you’ll have to throw it out.
 Feeding fish spoiled food can cause them illness!
 Better for them to wait a few days to be fed while you get some fresh food than to eat something that may hurt them.
 In the meantime you could give them a bit of green lettuce or some fruit.

 Plants bring a new level of beauty to any pond, but they are much more than just good looks!
-Plants are the natural workers of a pond ecosystem.
-They use nutrients that fish are adding to the water and therefore become living filters!
-Too many nutrients in the water can cause algae blooms.
+Plants in a pond are the natural workers of a healthy ecosystem.
+They use nutrients that fish are adding to the water (fish poop!) and therefore become living filters!
+Too many nutrients in the water can cause algae blooms and sludge.
 Too much sun on the water can contribute to algae growth as well.
-While your plants are sitting there looking beautiful, they’re actively providing filtration.
+While plants are sitting there looking beautiful, they’re actively providing filtration.
 When plants cover 30 to 40% of the surface area of the pond, it will reduce the temperature of the pond, helping reduce algae blooms.

 In addition to filtration, your plants are good for the fish.
 They create a shady place for fish to relax.
 Some fish will nibble on the roots of floating plants like water hyacinth or water lettuce.
 Both of these will spread and can be quite lovely.
 Here in Colorado these are annual plants, so they will die off when the winter weather comes.
 If your fish have babies, plants offer a great place for them to hide.

 To have a balanced ecosystem a pond needs the following 5 components and plants are #5!

 - Rocks and gravel (surface area for good bacteria to colonize)

 - Recirculation (oxygenation - pump, aerators and good water flow)